RekhaVenkatesh/gcdrepo/CodeBook.md

   write.csv(tidyDs, file="tidy_data.csv", row.names = FALSE)
 ```

+*****
+>  Variables in run_analysis.R

+****
+1. test -> dataframe with all merged test datasets
+2. train -> dataframe with all the merged train datasets
+3. dfMain -> dataframe with merged test and train datasets

+4. cnames -> list of all the labels for features captured
+5. lookup -> is the list of all labels for the activity captured from activity_labels.txt
+6. tidy_ds -> dataset that was tidied up for future analysis where the data captured was the mean of each subject and each activity

+*****
+> Variables tidy_data.txt

+****

 The section below will list the variable in this dataset.This data has 81 column names.
 The columns are:

 1. Subject                        : int